GENI-NSF/geni-tools/README-omni.txt

  * Examples:
   * Reserve the resources defined in an RSpec file:
     	`omni.py createsliver myslice resources.rspec`
    * Reserve the resources defined in an RSpec file at a particular aggregate (specifying aggregate with a nickname):
     	`omni.py -a pg-gpo createsliver myslice resources.rspec`
    * Specify using GENI AM API v1 to reserve a sliver in `myslice` from a particular AM (specifying aggregate with a nickname), using the request rspec in `resources.rspec`:
     	`omni.py -a pg-gpo2 --api-version 1 createsliver \
             myslice resources.rspec`
    * Use a saved (possibly delegated) slice credential:
         `omni.py --slicecredfile myslice-credfile.xml \
             -a pg-gpo createsliver myslice resources.rspec`
    * Save manifest RSpec to a file with a particular prefix:
         `omni.py -a pg-gpo -o -p myPrefix \
              createsliver myslice resources.rspec`

- * argument: the RSpec file should have been created by using availability information from a previous call to `listresources` (e.g. `omni.py -o listresources`).
+ * Note: The request RSpec file argument should have been created by using availability information from a previous call to `listresources` (e.g. `omni.py -o listresources`).
             Warning: request RSpecs are often very different from advertisement RSpecs.

 For help creating GENI RSpecs, see